jackeyemean/HTML-Table-to-JSON/README.md

 ### Chrome

 1. **Download the Extension**:
-   - Navigate to the [Releases](https://github.com/jackeyemean/HTML-Table-to-JSON-CSV/releases/tag/v1.1.0) page of this repository.
+   - Navigate to the [Initial Release](https://github.com/jackeyemean/HTML-Table-to-JSON-CSV/releases/tag/v1.1.0) page of this repository.
    - Download the `.zip` file.

 2. **Unpack the Extension**: